lucas-wang-ece/embedded-environmental-data-logger/README.md.txt

 V6 has been completed.
 The system uses timer-driven sampling to read temperature and humidity data from a DHT11 sensor, updates a threshold-based LED alert, prints diagnostic output through Serial Monitor, and stores structured sensor readings locally on a microSD card as a CSV file using the SPI interface.

+V7 has been completed.
+The system uses timer-driven sampling to read temperature and humidity data from a DHT11 sensor, updates a threshold-based GPIO alert, prints diagnostic output through Serial Monitor, and stores structured CSV sensor data locally on a microSD card.
+Each logged CSV record includes a checksum field to support basic data integrity verification.